-I am a trainer and private practitioner with many years’ experience in NHS practice and specialist areas of emotional and psychological health.
+I am a trainer and private practitioner with many years experience in NHS practice and I specialise in areas of emotional and psychological health.
 I have lectured and tutored in counselling and psychotherapy at several academic institutes and universities.
 I also provide clinical supervision to individuals, students and organisations

 I work within the ethical guidelines of my accrediting bodies.

 Some of the difficulties that are often raised, include: